 - Garbage trucks

 - Tow trucks

 - Mass transit buses

 Truck accidents are very complex because there can be more than one liable party.
 The truck driver may be liable if he or she was overly fatigued, driving while under the influence of drugs or alcohol, distracted, or driving recklessly.
 The trucking company can be held liable if they failed to properly train the driver or did not conduct a thorough background check.
 If the truck accident was caused by improperly loaded cargo, then the loading company could be held liable.

 If your truck accident was the result of tire or brake malfunction, then the maintenance company may be responsible for the accident.
-Finally, a truck part may have been defective, causing the accident.
-At Finney Injury Law we know how to identify all those who are responsible for your truck accident and hold them responsible for your damages.
-We are also experienced in product liability claims, so know how to handle a claim that involves a defective truck parts such as a defective rear underride guard.
+A truck part may have been defective, leading to an accident.
+At Finney Injury Law, we know how to identify all those responsible for your truck accident and hold them responsible for your damages.
+We are also experienced in product liability claims, so we know how to handle a claim involving defective truck parts—such as a defective rear underride guard.

 What Are the Common Damages That Can Be Collected Following a Columbia Truck Accident?

 Your exact damages will depend on the facts and circumstances surrounding your accident.
 You may be entitled to general damages as well as special damages.
 Special damages are those that are easy to quantify—that is, there are specific amounts assigned to them and are not the least bit subjective.
 As an example, medical expenses fall under special damages.
 Medical expenses can be for previous expenses related to the injury and current injury expenses.